SpenceKonde/DxCore/megaavr/extras/Errata.md

 If the SSD (slave select disable) bit is not set, if an SPI interface is used with the default pin mapping, master mode will not be operable.
 Not much of a concern for Arduino users, since the only SPI library around for the modern AVR parts only supports master mode and always sets this bit.
 This was quite severe in versions of DxCore prior to 1.5.0 (which also had other issues with the SPI ports)

 ### USART Open Drain mode
 Yeah, you can't have TX pin as OUTPUT if using open drain mode, because it can drive the pin high.
 However, setting it INPUT works.
+Worked around in our HardwareSerial implementation, documented in [Serial.md](Serial.md)
+So, like, don't set up the UART, and then change the TX pin to an output if using open drain mode.
+Seriously, don't do that - there's no reason to do that, and on effected parts, it can cause hardware damage to the AVR or other parts on the bus if they're running at a lower voltage (which is one of the two primary reasons to use open drain mode)

 ### USART start of frame detect in active mode
 ***Start-of-Frame Detection Can Unintentionally Be Triggered in Active Mode**